 How to define your financial goals

 One of the easiest ways to set out a goal is by using a framework.
-This allows you to break down a goal and consider what’s important about it and why you’ve chosen it.

 - S – Specific – The more specific a goal is, the more effective it is to plan for

 - M – Measurable – How will you know if you are making progress towards this goal?